 Step 4: Be cautious with what you link to on your site

-When your domain authority score reaches at least 20–30, you’ll start receiving messages from content marketers offering to pay you for adding their links to your site.
+When your Domain Authority score reaches at least 20–30, you’ll start receiving messages from content marketers offering to pay you for adding their links to your site.

-Avoid these like the plague 🤦♂️
+Avoid these like the plague.

 ✔ Link to relevant external sources

-✔ Linking to external resources is suggested by Google
+✔ Google recommends linking to external resources

-❌ Do not link to low quality external sources
+❌ Don’t link to low-quality external sources

-❌ Do not add low-quality paid links
+❌ Don’t add low-quality paid links

 Step 5: Don’t ignore sites with a lower authority score